marty-vanhoof/Florida2016_Campaign_Contributions/florida2016_EDA.md

     toc_depth: 2
 ---

 This report is an exploratory data analysis of campaign finance data from the Florida 2016 presidential primary elections.
 A description of the different columns in the dataset is [here](https://www.dropbox.com/s/2fc15css7bp0jgq/CONTRIBUTOR_FORMAT.txt?dl=0).
 I originally completed this analysis about a month before the November 2016 election.
 If I was doing the analysis retrospectively, then it would probably be different.
-Also, the analysis has a stream-of-consciousness style to it that is very exploratory in nature and this style doesn't often appear in polished reports.

 ```r